aphp/heemod/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs
-1 NOTE:
-- there are ::: calls to the package's namespace in its code.
-I could not fix this note as it is used as argument in `substitute` function, and I do not want to export the function.